40 Character Qualities We Hoped to Teach Our Children

 Does the list feel overwhelming?
 It did to me too.
 It would have helped if Dennis and I had taken the time to synthesize the list, edit it down to the essence, or prioritize the top 10 or even 20.
 But we were too busy keeping our family afloat to fine-tune this list.
 Still it was a reminder of our goal and that was its purpose: to keep us going in the right direction.

-One of the most important of these for us was #37: Express grace and forgiveness.
+One of the most important of these for us was #33: Express grace and forgiveness.
 It’s a value that can be taught to children from ages 2 to 18.

 Dennis and I had learned in our marriage the importance of naming our offenses when we hurt one another and then asking for specific forgiveness.
 So we taught our children the same.

-As soon as they could talk and purposefully hurt a sibling, we coached our children to repeat after us: I’m sorry I [hit you … took your toy … etc.].
+As soon as they could talk and purposefully hurt a sibling, we coached our children to repeat after us: “I’m sorry I [hit you … took your toy … etc.].
 Will you forgive me?”
-We then coached the offended sibling to say sincerely: I forgive you for [hitting me … taking my toy…].”
+We then coached the offended sibling to say sincerely: “I forgive you for [hitting me … taking my toy…].”
 Then we made them hug each other.

 No parent can change a child’s heart, but we can train our children in the right way to resolve conflict and pray for God’s heart-changing power to work in them.
 This quality was a must for us because relational conflict will be with all of us for life.
 Helping our children be specific and name their sin sets them on the pathway to understanding their need of a Savior and establishing healthy relationships.

 This lesson on forgiveness was one we repeated thousands of times, and sometimes the lesson got complicated.
 When one of our sons was about 10, he took his brother’s prized penny from his penny collection.
-Our first challenge was to confirm that he in fact stole the penny, because he denied being the thief.
+Our first challenge was to confirm that he in fact stole the penny and not someone else, because he denied being the thief.
 Then we had to deal with his lying about it.
 Then we had to teach restitution after he’d finally confessed, apologized, and asked for forgiveness.
 Clearly this instruction elevated to more than “repeat after me.”
 And it took hours of our time one evening to get the facts and teach the lessons.

-Relentless is a good word to describe the work of parenting.
+“Relentless” is a good word to describe the work of parenting.
 Too often parents give up or let situations like this one with our son slide by because they are too tired to deal with it.
 We understand.
 We felt the same way most every day.

 But if you choose to ignore these offences you are missing crucial teaching opportunities God is giving you.
 And you are undermining another key value, the fear of God.
 If your child believes he can get away with sin, there is little reason for your child to avoid it.
 If you don’t pursue the truth and hold her accountable for her actions, all motivation for doing good evaporates.

-No, we didn’t perfectly teach each and every one of these lessons to our kids, but we were committed to being intentional about reinforcing these qualities every time we had the opportunity.
+We didn’t perfectly teach each and every one of these lessons to our kids, but we were committed to being intentional about reinforcing these qualities every time we had the opportunity.
 For 28 years we never stopped training, teaching, and cheering our children on.
 As Galatians 6:9 tells us, And let us not grow weary of doing good, for in due season we will reap, if we do not give up.”

 How about writing your own list?
 What character qualities and values do you want to teach your children before they leave home?